-- According to 36 CFR 60.4, properties less than 50 years old are generally not eligible for the - 17 National Register of Historic Places (NRHP).
-Review of the main base locations involved in the - proposed action finds that buildings 45, and 105 were built in the late 1980s and will not be - eligible for the National Register until 2040.
-Building 908 was constructed in 2004 and will not - be eligible until 2054.
-Two open locations for support personnel and equipment encampment are - 21 under consideration.
-One is on two adjacent city blocks across the street west of building 45. - 22 These blocks were the previous location of the Base Library and the NCO Club, and associated - parking areas.
-The other location is the former location of Wherry Housing units, across the - street south from building 581, Club Holloman.
-The Wherry Housing was demolished under an - 25 Advisory Council on Historic Preservation Program Comment.
-The Library and NCO Club were - demolished some years ago due to structural deficiencies.
-Both sites are previously disturbed - 27 from facility demolition and restored to a built environment of a level maintained surface without - any historic or archeological significance. - 29 The Afghan evacuee site is proposed to occupy 300 acres in an open area northwest of the base - 30 cantonment, disturbing more than 250.
-In the proposed action area, two debris fields - 31 representing WWII and later military training or recreational activities were recorded as - 32 archaeological sites, HAR 082 and HAR-085.
+- 6 3.5.3 ENVIRONMENTAL CONSEQUENCES: PROPOSED ACTION ALTERNATIVE - According to 36 CFR 60.4, properties less than 50 years old are generally not eligible for the National Register of Historic Places (NRHP).
+Review of the main base locations involved in the - 9 proposed action finds that buildings 45, and 105 were built in the late 1980s and will not be 10 eligible for the National Register until 2040.
+Building 908 was constructed in 2004 and will not - eligible for the National Register until 2040.
+Building 908 was constructed in 2004 and will not be eligible until 2054.
+Two open locations for support personnel and equipment encampment are - 12 under consideration.
+One is on two adjacent city blocks across the street west of building 45. - 13 These blocks were the previous location of the Base Library and the NCO Club, and associated - 14 parking areas.
+The other location is the former location of 18 Wherry Housing units, across the - 15 street south from building 581, Club Holloman.
+The Wherry Housing was demolished under an - 16 Advisory Council on Historic Preservation Program Comment.
+The Library and NCO Club were - 17 demolished some years ago due to structural deficiencies.
+Both sites are previously disturbed - 18 from facility demolition and restored to a built environment of a level maintained surface without - 19 any historic or archeological significance. - 20 The Afghan evacuee site is proposed to occupy 300 acres in an open area northwest of the base - 21 cantonment, disturbing more than 250.
+In the proposed action area, two debris fields - 22 representing WWII and later military training or recreational activities were recorded as - archaeological sites, HAR 082 and HAR-085.
 Both are remains of shooting activities, a skeet - range and firing positions for other weapons.
 The skeet range (Poorman Range) was a munition - response site that was cleaned and restored resulting in a "no further action required" record of - decision on 16 November 2017.
-Poorman Range does not pose a risk of safety and is located in - 36 the purple section of Figure 2-4.
-Determination of potential significance of each was - 37 coordinated with NM SHPO: HAR-082 (LA104440) was determined not significant on 27 April - 38 1994, HPD Log # 43524; and HAR-085 (LA105389) was determined not significant on 24 - 39 August 1994, HPD Log# 44741.
-Subsequent visits to the area have not observed any further - 40 remains of possible archaeological interest.
-It is reasonable to expect that potentially NRHP- - 41 eligible resources will be affected by the proposed action. - 42 HAFB determined that a Finding of No Adverse Effect on cultural or historic properties.
-SHPO - concurred with this determination by email on 2 September 2021.
+Poorman Range does not pose a risk of safety and is located in - 27 the purple section of Figure 2-4.
+Determination of potential significance of each was - 28 coordinated with NM SHPO: HAR-082 (LA104440) was determined not significant on 27 April - 29 1994, HPD Log # 43524; and HAR-085 (LA105389) was determined not significant on 24 - 30 August 1994, HPD Log# 44741.
+Subsequent visits to the area have not observed any further - 31 remains of possible archaeological interest.
+It is reasonable to expect that potentially NRHP- - 32 eligible resources will be affected by the proposed action. - HAFB determined that a Finding of No Adverse Effect on cultural or historic properties.
+SHPO concurred with this determination by email on 2 September 2021.

-3.6 EARTH RESOURCES
+35 3.6 EARTH RESOURCES

-- 3 HAFB is located within the Tularosa Valley, a closed desert basin with no outlet for surface - 4 water to flow.
+HAFB is located within the Tularosa valley, a closed desert basin with no outlet for surfacewater to flow.

-5 Soil Types and Characteristics
+39 Soil Types and Characteristics